Most product leaders are measured on what they launch. The harder, higher-signal skill is knowing what to kill and reallocating capital bets.

 Axis 1: Can it sustain itself on standalone revenue?

 Does this product generate enough recurring revenue to justify its cost of operation, development, and support?
 Training products, platform add-ons, and ecosystem plays often get a pass on this question because someone believes they “drive adoption” of the core product.
-Test that belief with data.
-If the product has been live for 18+ months and standalone revenue doesn’t cover its fully-loaded cost, Axis 1 fails.
+That belief may be correct.
+But Axis 1 asks the standalone question first, because a product that can sustain itself on its own revenue never needs the pull-through argument.
+A product that cannot sustain itself needs pull-through to be provable, not assumed.
+That is what Axis 2 tests.

 Axis 2: Does it create measurable pull-through on higher-margin products?

+A product that fails Axis 1 is not automatically dead.
 Some products earn their place by making the core product easier to sell.
 A training simulation that compresses the learning curve, a configurator that reduces pre-sales engineering, a free tier that drives paid conversion.
-But “we think it helps” is not evidence.
+Pull-through is a legitimate business model.
+But “we think it helps” requires evidence.
 Measure attach rates, deal velocity, and conversion lift with and without the product in the sales motion.
-If you cannot demonstrate a quantifiable lift on the products that actually generate margin, Axis 2 fails.

 Axis 3: Is the modernization cost justified by the revenue trajectory?

 Even a product with weak current revenue might deserve investment if the market is growing and the product can be modernized at a reasonable cost.
 But technology shifts can make this math impossible.
-A VR product built for tethered PC headsets when the market has moved to standalone devices requires a platform rewrite, not a feature update.
-Run the cost analysis: what does modernization require versus what revenue the product is actually on pace to generate?
-If the investment doesn’t pencil out on a three-year horizon, Axis 3 fails.

 How do you build the case for a kill decision?